JesuFrancesco/market-customers-detector/packages/market-service/README.md

 ## Information

-Use the [videos](./app/torch/data/videos/) directory to create folders with different ids
+Use the [videos](./app/torch/data/videos/) directory to place demo videos to perform detection on them

 ## Commands